Mei Quong Tart: Tea rooms

 In December 1889, Quong Tart opened the Loong Shan Tea House at 137 King Street, Sydney.
 It was his grandest tea room, with marble fountains and ponds with golden carp.
-The tea and grill rooms occupied the ground floor, while on the first floor there was a reading room.
+The tea and grill rooms occupied the ground floor while on the first floor, there was a reading room.
 It soon became one of Sydney's most important meeting places.
 The site is now part of the Glasshouse shopping complex, home to the Tea Centre.

 With construction of the Queen Victoria Market building being completed in 1898, Quong Tart saw it as an opportunity to expand his business and set up a tea room with additional cloak and smoke room.

 Quong Tart's Elite Hall in the Queen Victoria Market Building was formally opened by the Mayor of Sydney, Matthew Harris, in 1898.
 The tea rooms were on the ground floor near the centre of the markets, fronting George Street.
 A plush-carpeted staircase led to the function hall on the first floor.
 The Elite Hall had capacity for nearly 500 people and included a stage with an elaborately carved proscenium.
-At the other end was the Elite Dining Saloon, described as having ‘elegant appointments’.
+At the other end was the Elite Dining Saloon, described as having 'elegant appointments.'
 His teahouses were popular with high society and VIPs, with members of the 1891 Federation Convention dining at the Elite Hall.

 Quong Tart's tea rooms were also located at 777 George St, in Moore Park Zoo, and in the Haymarket theatre district.
 They were the site of Sydney's first suffragette meetings, and between 1885 and 1888, were home to functions for inmates of destitute asylums.
 As part of his employment program, he devised new policies for his employees, including sick leave, holiday pay and time off for personal reasons.

 Personal life

 Quong Tart had two sons and four daughters, whom, although Anglican himself, he baptised in different denominations to avoid charges of prejudice.

-Quong Tart and his family lived in his mansion, 'Gallop House', in the Sydney suburb of Ashfield, while his four daughters attended the nearby Presbyterian Ladies' College at Croydon, the first Asian students to attend the school.
+Quong Tart and his family lived in his mansion, 'Gallop House,' in the Sydney suburb of Ashfield, while his four daughters attended the nearby Presbyterian Ladies' College at Croydon, the first Asian students to attend the school.

-He was well known as a uniquely Victorian character, being a Chinese Australian who adopted the dress and manners of an English gentleman, all while performing Scottish songs on his bagpipe.
-He is distinguished as the first Chinese person in Australia to be initiated into the Society of Freemasons.
+He was well known as a uniquely Victorian character, being a Chinese Australian who adopted the dress and manners of an English gentleman.
 Quong Tart was "as well known as the Governor himself" and "quite as popular among all classes" in NSW.